GooseOb/gooseob.github.io/content/en/sites/passports.md

 - -1 - annulled

-Now, we have a website that makes request to the Google Spreadsheet (cache service in fact, it’s updated when new passport is added) for a data and visualize it.
+Now, we have a website that makes request to the Google Spreadsheet (cache service in fact, itʼs updated when new passport is added) for a data and visualize it.
 Making request to my google service for each passport would take too much time, so It requests all the passports.
-If it contained a big amount of passport, I’d probably stop using google services.
+If it contained a big amount of passport, Iʼd probably stop using google services.

 Frontend was created in vanilla js with GULP but 2 years later I decided to rewrite the project in TypeScript, so replaced GULP by Vite.